Make new eco habits with these eco-friendly swaps you can make today to ditch single-use products.

 We like to think that we don’t leave a massive footprint behind on our planet.
 But have you thought of the many little things in our daily routines that do add up?
-If you want to make some eco-friendly changes, now is the time.
-And no, we’re not talking about ditching single-use plastic straws- that’s so 2021.
-We’re upping the eco ante with 8 easy things that you might not have thought to swap out this Christmas, just in time to enter the New Year the sustainable way.
+If you want to make some eco-friendly changes, now is always the right time.
+And no, we’re not talking about ditching single-use plastic straws.
+We’re upping the eco ante with 8 easy things that you might not have thought to swap out.

 1. Ditch Conventional Sanitary Products For Eco-Friendly Alternatives

 Did you know that the average woman gets through an estimated 11,000 disposable menstrual products over a lifetime, and that sanitary products amount to over 200,000 tonnes of waste in landfills each year?
 In addition, many conventional pads, tampons and other feminine hygiene products in the mainstream market are loaded with irritants and toxins associated with allergic reactions and other health issues.
 To lessen your environmental impact and prevent adverse health effects, choose natural and organic sanitary products that are free from synthetics and produced using pesticide-free methods, or choose reusable pads, underwear and cups that will last you years.
 LUÜNA, for instance, is a local feminine care brand offering organic pad and tampon monthly subscriptions, as well as the menstrual cup.
 Zero-waste stores will also stock various brands of menstrual cups and underwear that can be used over and over again.

 2. Say Bye To Bottled Liquid Shampoo, Hi To Packaging-Free Shampoo Bars